GitbookIO/javascript/strings/create.md

 ## Creation

-You define strings in JavaScript by enclosing the text in single quotes or double quotes:
+You can define strings in JavaScript by enclosing the text in single quotes or double quotes:

 ```js
 // Single quotes can be used